zeeshanz/snap-and-upload/README.md

 1. Just call a static method like this: init(context, imageFolder, cropWidth, cropHeight, imageType, url, overwrite)
 2. Or call it with a callback listener like the following example:

-SnapAndUpload mListener;
+SnapCropUpload mListener;
-mListener = new SnapAndUpload();
+mListener = new SnapCropUpload();
-  mListener.setListener(MainActivity.this, null, 800, 800, 0, null, true, new ISnapAndUploadListener() {
+  mListener.setListener(MainActivity.this, null, 800, 800, 0, null, true, new ISnapCropUploadListener() {
     @Override
     public void onReceiveImagePath(String imagePath) {
       Log.v(TAG, "Image path received: " + imagePath);